cendevweb/unbox/README.markdown

 }
 ```

-Don't forget to destructure result for typage.
+Don't forget to destructure the result for typing.

+On these examples, if we don't handle and throw result error, data would be of type string | undefined which is not what we want on full type project.